Medical Malpractice Counsel

 • Failure to investigate and treat the cause of a pre-stroke transient ischemic attack (TIA).

-• Failure to recognize or appreciate the warning signs of impending stroke, leading to a delay in care and treatment that causes needless harm to the patient.
+• Failure to recognize or appreciate the warning signs of an impending stroke, leading to a delay in care and treatment that causes needless harm to the patient.

 • Failure to prescribe blood thinners and/or anti-platelet medicines when such medicines are necessary.